My inclusion of

 2,000 trees ÷ 100 trees/ha = 20 hectares

-This means that in order to be able to supply 1,000 green coconuts regularly on daily basis, you must have 2,000 mature coconut trees in prime health, each capable of producing 1 bunch containing at least 15 nuts.
+This means that in order to be able to supply 1,000 green coconuts regularly on daily basis, you must have 2,000 mature coconut trees in prime health, each capable of producing 1 bunch containing at least 15 nuts every month.
 At population density of 100 trees per hectare, this means also that you must have at least 20 hectares of coconut farm.
 Or else 2 or more farms can be combined together to produce the supply.

 In addition, the 2,000 trees will have to be separated into batches of 66 to 67 trees that will supply 1,000 green coconuts daily.
 Each batch will have to be taught to disperse fruit maturity by day with the last batch to be harvested on the 30th day.
 Of course, it is possible to do the harvesting not on a daily basis but maybe every 3 or 4 days.
 This is just a speculation, however, not having been able to acquire access to information as to shelf life of green coconuts.
 If such information is not available at all, this should be another important priority for research.